drdna/StarshipElements/CrossValidation.md

 ![insert3.png](/data/insert3.png)

 the element is between positions 5,349,244 and 5,449,526 on chromosome 1 of Arcadia2 and is in the reverse orientation.

 2. Edit the [spreadsheet](https://luky.sharepoint.com/:x:/r/sites/MANUSCRIPTs791/_layouts/15/Doc.aspx?sourcedoc=%7BB57224E1-CBC8-4399-9C2E-5D714591317C%7D&file=Starship_validation.xlsx&action=default&mobileredirect=true) to record how accurately STARFISH predicted each element.
+The family to which each element belongs can be found in the [PoCaptainFamilies.txt](/data/PoCaptainfamilies.txt) file

 # Characterizing new elements identified by Starfish
 1. Open IGV, load the appropriate reference genome and relevant annotation tracks using these basic [instructions](https://github.com/drdna/StarshipElements/blob/main/UsingIGV.md).
 Standard annotation tracks that need to be included are: